 Jay Gabler, Founding Editor

-is a writer and editor.
-He grew up in St. Paul and Duluth, went to college at Boston University, went to grad school at Harvard, and now lives in Minneapolis, where he works as arts editor at the Twin Cities Daily Planet.
+is a writer and editor living in Minneapolis.
+He grew up in St. Paul and Duluth, went to college at Boston University, went to grad school at Harvard, and has just joined The Current and Classical Minnesota Public Radio as a digital producer after spending six years as arts editor at the Twin Cities Daily Planet.
 He wrote Sociology for Dummies, cowrote Reconstructing the University, and updated Insiders’ Guide to the Twin Cities.
-He edits the fiction blog Unreality House and contributes to publications including Artforum.com and Vita.mn.
+He contributes to publications including Artforum.com and Vita.mn.
 He’s on Twitter and Tumblr.

 Katie Sisneros, Founding Editor

 is a PhD student in English literature at the University of Minnesota Twin Cities.
 She is a Minneapolis transplant from Nebraska where she earned two English degrees at UNL before deciding to one-up herself at the U of M. She orders whiskey diets but won’t return it if she’s served a whiskey coke, and usually manages to get about 35% of the questions on Jeopardy right.
 She owns multiple copies of the complete works of Shakespeare, but not an iPad.
 Read her on Twitter and Tumblr.

 is a community college professor of Philosophy.
 She has called Minneapolis home since she returned from a brief (and regrettable, she assures you) stint as an Iowan during grad school.
 Given her educational pursuits, if she was a DJ and/or rap video ho, her name would be Bioethixxx.
 She spends approximately 75% of her waking hours on GChat (hint, add her), regularly blogs as one half of phiLOLZophy and is known to post frequent self-depreciating overshares on her Twitter.

 Jason Zabel, Editor: